lewisd32/craftstats/README.md

 Example:
 vehiclestats -c testrocket.craft -v -s

 ### AscentSim

 INCOMPLETE: Attempts to simulate an ascent from the surface of any body in KSP.

 ### MergeCraft

-NOT STARTED: Will allow merging any number of vehicles together to easily build multi-stage rockets.
+Merges any number of vehicles together to easily build multi-stage rockets.

+Required params:
+-c or --craft       Path to a vehicle .craft file to merge.
+Must be specified multiple times.
+First craft will be on top of the resulting rocket.
+-d or --destination Path to the write the merged vehicle .craft to.
+Required.

+Optional params:
+-v or --verbose More verbose output.

+### ChangeCommandPod

+Changes which pod in a vehicle is the primary command pod.

+Required params:
+-c or --craft  The path to the .craft file to load.
+-i or --id     ID of command pod to set as primary.
+Required.

+Optional params:
+-v or --verbose More verbose output.